 When we send our children to a facility, we expect that the playground, equipment, and toys at the facility are safe for use by children of all ages.
 If your children were injured when they’ve played on the playground of the facility, using the equipment at the facility, or paying toys at the facility, you might have a personal injury case on behalf of your children against the facility.

-Contact our Atlanta playground injury attorneys if your child has suffered an injury as a result of faulty playground equipment or toys.
-Our experienced attorneys offer free consultations to discuss the specifics of your case.
+Contact Kevin Patrick, an Atlanta playground injury attorney, if your child has suffered an injury as a result of faulty playground equipment or toys.
+He is an experienced attorney willing to offer free consultations to discuss the specifics of your case.

 Some of the most common scenarios that result in personal injury include:

 Playground and daycare accidents can result in a wide range of injuries.
 This includes minor scrapes and bruises to serious injuries such as fractures, traumatic brain injuries and severe burns.

 Georgia currently has state regulations in place to ensure that playgrounds at daycares and other educational children’s facilities are safe and secure for children’s use.

 Based on the Rule of Bright From the Start, he Georgia Department of Early Care and Learning, Rule 591-1-.26 states that the center must have a playground that meets require size and playground occupancy.
 The playground shall also have a fence or other approved barriers to protect the children.
 The surface of the playground must be suitable for various activity.
 The rule also requires that the playground shall be free of hazards, such as but not limited to rocks, exposed tree roots, and exposed sharp edges of concrete.

 Georgia also has laws in place to ensure safe equipment and toys for use by children.